Neuro-Inclusive Chambers: Building Understanding & Confidence Event

 Hosts

-ABC LLP is grateful to Deka Chambers for hosting and supporting this important event.
+ABC Partnership is grateful to Deka Chambers for hosting and supporting this important event.
 Deka Chambers is a leading common law set comprising 110 barristers, including 16 market-leading silks.
 The set has a long-standing and serious commitment to equality and diversity and has been at the forefront of developing best practice at the Bar, with training models adopted by the Bar Council.

 Speakers & Chair

 Nat supports organisations to rethink how they include and retain neurodivergent talent through practical, evidence-based action.
 With a Master’s in Applied Neuroscience and lived experience of dyslexia, dyspraxia, and autism, Nat brings a distinctive combination of behavioural science, systems thinking, and real-world insight.
-Nat is the author of ABC LLP’s Neuro-Inclusive Chambers training module.
+Nat is the author of ABC Partnership’s Neuro-Inclusive Chambers training module.

 Georgina is an experienced legal marketing and business development professional with over a decade in the legal sector, working directly within barristers’ chambers and global law firms.
 Leading Marketing, BD and Strategy at ABC and with a lived experience of AuDHD, she is passionate about advancing equality, diversity and inclusion within the profession and is a strong advocate for wellbeing.